dealingwith/daniel-industries/_posts/2022-04-15-im-still-grateful-it-lives-on-through-the-people-who-wont-let-it-go.markdown

 ---
 layout: post
-title: "I’m still grateful it lives on through the people who won’t let it go"
+title: "I'm still grateful it lives on through the people who won't let it go"
 excerpt:
 date: 2022-04-15 18:01:21 -0500
 categories: